kevinponce/keivnponce-blog/content/blog/control-your-mouse-using-python/index.md

 Here is a simple snippet of code that allows you move the mouse around the perimeter of a screen programmatically.
 It also prints out the mouse position and scrolls.

-Before you can use the colde, make sure you install pyautogui
+Before you can use it, make sure you install pyautogui.
 ```
 $ pip install pyautogui
 ```